- You'll need to navigate a complex set of rules and regulations unique to California.

 U.S. Small Business Administration (SBA) District Offices

 The SBA offers financing and grants, as well as consultations and counseling services.
 There are also opportunities to apply for federal government contracts through the SBA and avenues for obtaining assistance in the wake of natural disasters.

 The Governor's Office of Business and Economic Development

-Established by current Gov. Edmund J. Brown, the "GO-Biz" office, as it is called, is intended to help guide small businesses through the various regulatory processes and help entrepreneurs get started.
-In addition, the office offers assistance with international trade and serves as a linchpin between small businesses and additional resource outlets.
+Established by current Gov. Edmund G. Brown, the GO-Biz office, as it is called, is intended to guide small businesses through the various regulatory processes and help entrepreneurs get started.
+In addition, the office assists with international trade and serves as a linchpin between small businesses and additional resource outlets.

 California Small Business Development Centers

 California hosts dozens of small business development centers.
-Each is dedicated to supporting the development and retention of small business, from helping entrepreneurs craft business plans to navigating the state's tax code.
+Each is dedicated to supporting the development and retention of small business, from crafting business plans to navigating the state's tax code.
 You can find your region's small business development center at the link below.